 The Western Rock Lobster Strategic Plan communicates our Vision, Mission and Objectives so that our members, stakeholders and community can know our future direction as an organisation and what to expect from WRL over the next four years.

 The western rock lobster fishery is an iconic global leader in sustainable fisheries management.

 The western rock lobster industry will be confident, sustainable and well respected.

 WRL has set the following strategic objectives for 2018- 2021 that build on our past achievements and will support fulfilling our vision going forward:

-- The WRL industry is professionally managed to achieve an economic contribution of $1billion GVP to the WA economy by 2028.
+- The WRL industry is professionally managed to achieve a maximum economic contribution to the WA economy.

 - The WRL harvest strategy ensures long-term access to the sustainable resource.

 - The community has sufficient confidence in the WRL fishery to support continuing access to the resource.